mikaelri/ot-harjoitusty-/quiz-app/documentation/architecture.md

 When the user starts the quiz, the [QuizPage](../src/ui/quiz_page.py) ui class is taking care that the questions are rendered to the user playing the quiz correctly, with help of the application logic from services layer.

 ## Application logic and detailed structure
-Entities classes [User and UserStats](../src/entities/user.py) and [Quiz](../src/entities/user.py) are the data models for the application. <br>
+Entities classes [User and UserStats](../src/entities/user.py) and [Quiz](../src/entities/quiz.py) are the data models for the application. <br>
 User and UserStats are linked to each other in the database with 'username'.<br>
-Quiz is used to create the quiz questions and perform application logic.<br>
+Quiz is used to create the quiz questions and to perform application logic.<br>
 Entities class User can have multiple questions as well as the Question class can have multiple users.<br>

 Application logic is handled with [QuestionServices](../src/services/question_service.py) and [UserServices](../src/services/user_service.py), which has e.g. the following methods: